fyang623/Coursera-Certificates/README.md

 # Coursera-Certificates

-This repo stores the course certificates that I earned by taking online courses on Coursera, a popular MOOC platform.
+This repo contains the course certificates that I earned when taking online courses on Coursera, a popular MOOC platform.

 ### Contents